-2) Blackfeet Reservation Road - A short trail leads 1.4 miles from the park boundary adjacent to the Blackfeet Indian Reservation to Slide Lake.
+2) Blackfeet Reservation Road - A short trail leads 1.4 miles to Slide Lake from the park boundary adjacent to the Blackfeet Indian Reservation.
 The trail passes the historic Slide Lake-Otatso Creek Patrol Cabin along the way.
 The gravel reservation road is reported to be horribly washed out and challenging for even four-wheel drive high clearance automobiles.
 I have no personal experience with this road; please inquire locally at the Many Glacier Ranger Station for more information.
 The following information is taking directly from the NPS's trail status report page for Glacier:

 VEHICLES NOT RECOMMENDED.
 The normal entry to the Slide Lake area is by way of an unmarked road across Blackfeet Indian Nation land.
 Road into boundary is very muddy, rutted and rocky, and there is significant damage due to flooding.
 Also, the road is used heavily by cattle.

-* I should note that I do not have many photos that help illustrate the route.
-Our summit day was very long and arduous, and my camera stayed in the pack as we spent the better part of the day bushwhacking, fording, post holing and scrambling on loose rock.
+This route starts from the backcountry site at Slide Lake.
+I should note that I do not have many photos that help illustrate the route.
+Our summit day was very long and arduous, and my camera spent more time packed away than usual.
 I will attempt to make up for the lack of photos with a detailed route description and some topographic maps.
 Also, even with a base camp at Slide Lake, climbing Gable Mountain is a very long outing.
-Our group took about 11 hours round-trip from our backcountry campsite.
+Our group took about 11 hours round-trip from the backcountry site.
 Plan for an early start!

 Follow a well-worn trail along the north shore of Slide Lake all the way to the inlet of Otatso Creek.
-The creek is shallow and mellow here (it was no more than 2 feet deep in June 2012), so look for an easy place to cross to the opposite bank.
+The creek is shallow and mellow at this point (it was no more than 2 feet deep in June 2012), so look for an easy place to cross to the opposite bank.
 Follow the creek west until a broad meadow is encountered.
 An old mining cabin (marked "Runis" on the Nat Geo Many Glacier topo map) located in the middle of the meadow is definitely worth a stop.
 From my research, it appears that the area around Otatso Creek was mined extensively by a man named John Van Pelt sometime in the late 1800's/early 1900's (1).
 Until recently, an open mine shaft could be found less than a mile west of the ruins just north of the unnamed creek that drains from Seward Mountain.
-However, the NPS opted to close the shaft in 2010; please see the references section at the bottom of this page for a link that outlines the closure project.
-Pretty interesting stuff!
+However, the NPS opted to close the shaft in 2010 due to safety concerns.

 Sean Doyle (ManyGlacierMountaineer), a trusted hiking companion of mine, stayed well north of Otatso Creek on his descent in July 2010.
 He reports that his group traversed the massive boulder field that spills south of Gable's summit, and from there an "elk super highway" provided easy access back to the meadows west of Slide Lake.
 I have no experience with this route, but it would be much shorter than the route on the south side of Otatso Creek.

 Perhaps my favorite aspect of the grand view from the top of Gable Mountain is down into the wild Otatso Lake area immediately to the south.
 A series of serene tarns are perched on a broad bench beneath a sheer cliff face, making for a spectacular scene.
-The slightly overhanging summit and gigantic boulder field directly beneath the summit give one an up-close-and-personal look at how the terrain of Glacier National Park, although primarily comprised of stone, is forever changing.
+The slightly overhanging summit and gigantic boulder field directly below give one an up-close-and-personal look at how the terrain of Glacier National Park is always changing.
 To the north, the wonderful Belly River snakes its way towards Alberta, Canada.
 Mount Merritt and Mount Cleveland are visible to the west, and on a clear day the Sweet Grass Hills, anomalies rising high above the Great Plains, are visible nearly 100 miles to the east.